medic/cht-docs/content/en/product-handbook/testing/quality-assistance.md

 linkTitle: "Quality Assistance"
 weight: 1
 description: >
-  How the Quality Assistance process works on the team
+  How the Quality Assistance process works at Medic
 ---

 ## Goals